neurord/TD2Q/README.md

     * AAB, ABA and ABB extinction and renewal, where A and B are contexts

 - BanditTask.py
+	* also known as probabilistic serial reversal task
 	* parameters, including reward and transition matrix, in BanditTaskparam.py
 	* The 2-arm bandit task, from (start location, tone blip) the agent must go to the center poke port.
 	* At the poke port, the agent hears a single tone (go cue) which contains no information about which port is rewarded.